JIYA1220/Dark-Store-IQ/README.md

 **Business Question:** *Where should a quick-commerce company open its next dark store — and how confident are we?*

-Dark Store IQ is an end-to-end analytics + ML application that utilizes a **simulated operational dataset based on real dark store benchmarks**, trains models, and launches a **decision-grade dashboard** for expansion planning.
+Dark Store IQ is an end-to-end analytics + ML application that generates a **simulated operational quick-commerce market dataset**, trains models, and launches a **decision-grade dashboard** for expansion planning.
 It helps teams evaluate zones using a blend of demand signals, operational feasibility metrics, competitive pressure, and socioeconomic indicators.

 This is not just a UI—this repo includes:
 - a **SQLite “analytics warehouse”**